DataDog/hiring-engineers/answers.md

 Datadog has been used in a lot of creative ways in the past.
 We’ve written some blog posts about using Datadog to monitor the NYC Subway System, Pokemon Go, and even office restroom availability!

 Is there anything creative you would use Datadog for?

+For my own personal use I could see using this for collecting and monitoring the number of events on my different home automation devices.
+I current gather metrics from these devices but have no real visiablity beyond log data.
+I could create a new metric gathering item and gather those events in real time.
+I could also set alerts on certain thresholds to know things like when the kids leave the garage door open :-)